zicklag/rust-tutorials/README.md

 ## Improving the Plugin API ( And Our App )

 Now that we have basics of plugin loading, lets make our app do something.
-We're going to setup a simple app that will infinitely prompt for a command, and respond to the users input.
+We're going to setup a simple app that will infinitely prompt for a command, and respond to the user's input.
 The only command that comes with the app will be the `exit` command that lets the user exit the program.
 Otherwise, all other commands will be provided by plugins.

 Let's get that loop going without plugins first: